kumu/docs/guides/selectors.md

 ```
 :not(organization)       // select any item that doesn't have the element type "Organization"
-:not(:focus)             // select any item that is not a focus root
+:not(:orphan)            // select any item that is not an orphan, i.e. any item that has 1 or more connections
 :not([tags ~= "blue"])   // select any item whose Tags field does not include the tag "blue"
 ```